rachelrgilbert/OSDR_Tutorials/source/pages/guides/submit_data_to_osdr.md

 - *OSDR recommends organizing studies by organism and tissue type with the exception of plant studies, which are organized only by organism. **If your submission contains data from more than one tissue type, a new study should be created for each tissue.** Failure to do so could lead to delays in curation, as well as an incomplete list of DOIs to include in your manuscript.*

-- *For file names, please use common acronyms as defined on the {ref}`osdr_abbreviations` page, whenever possible.
+- *For file names, please use common acronyms as defined on the [Open Science Abbreviations](https://osdr-tutorials.readthedocs.io/en/latest/pages/reference/osdr_abbreviations.html#osdr-abbreviations) page, whenever possible.
 If your data has acronyms, scientific terms, or column names that need to be defined, please include a data dictionary with your study.
 An example data dictionary can be found in dataset [OSD-618](https://osdr.nasa.gov/bio/repo/data/studies/OSD-618) (Files > Novel Object Recognition > Data Dictionary Files).*

 ## Data Submission Tutorial